mrovitoNHL/In-season-belt-unification/README.md

 -- Run the unification for a single season
 CALL spBeltShares(20212022);

--- See the results of the beltShares table.
+-- See the results of the beltShares table
 SELECT * FROM beltShares;

 -- List of teams that still have at least one share